ElhabashyLab/UID2PNG/README.md

 # UID2PNG

-This script automates the process of generating PyMOL visualizations for a list of proteins using structure models from AlphaFold Database.
+This script automates the retrieval of protein structure models from the AlphaFold Database using UniProt IDs and generates high-quality PyMOL visualizations for each structure.

 It performs the following tasks:
 1. Reads a list of protein UIDs from a TSV/CSV file.